ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 "love your neighbor more than any 'idol' that couldn't care less about your existence", is a call for de-idolization.
 It’s a plea for people to redirect their passion and attention toward real-world issues and humanitarian causes rather than individuals who, for whatever reason, have chosen to remain silent.

 but in higher levels of awareness, The fan eventually recognizes the artistry and beauty they enjoy, but can no longer reconcile it with the silence of the creators.
 This often leads to a "death of the author" moment where the fan can no longer enjoy the product, or don't want to, because the moral cost feels too high.
 It marks a transition from viewing an artist as an "idol" to viewing them as an employee of a system that refuses to engage or even acknowledge with the world's pain.

+"silence" is increasingly and rightfully being interpreted as a political act.
+As information is democratized, the "I don't know enough to speak" excuse is becoming less accepted by fans.